 Nadia Botello — artist, composer, engineer

 Nadia Botello (b.
-1986) is a sound artist, composer, and engineer.
-A 9th-generation Texan, she’s based in San Antonio.
-Her work has been exhibited and performed at MATA Festival, Nameless Sound, Clocktower, Bemis Center for Contemporary Arts, Fairmount Water Works, Flux Factory, Icebox Project Space, the Rail Park, the Arthur Ross Gallery, and James Turrell’s Skyspace Gathered Leading, among other venues.
-She’s lectured and developed workshops at the Philadelphia Museum of Art, Johns Hopkins University (MA), the University of Pennsylvania (MFA/PhD), and Columbia University (MFA).
-Nadia has self-released two full-length albums — Saint Shë: Ska jag berätta en hemlighet? and Emerald Rd.
-She’s most often working around themes of listening, attention, and water.
+1986) is an artist, composer, and engineer.
+A 9th-generation Tejana, she’s based in San Antonio.
+Botello’s work has been exhibited and performed at MATA Festival, Nameless Sound, MoMA PS1’s Clocktower, the Bemis Center for Contemporary Arts, Philadelphia Mural Arts, the Contemporary at Blue Star, and James Turrell’s Skyspace Gathered Leading, among others.
+Her work has been featured by The New York Times, BBC Radio 3, and NPR.
+She has lectured and led workshops at the Philadelphia Museum of Art, Johns Hopkins University (MA), the University of Pennsylvania (MFA/PhD), and Columbia University (MFA).
+She holds an MFA in Music/Sound from Bard College.

 2025: